oktsadwikar/Multivariate-Analysis/Individual_Final_Examination.md

     ## Cumulative Proportion  0.94622 0.97776 0.99474 1.00000

-The output above show the standard deviation, proportion of variance, and cumulative proportion of each Principle Components.
+The output above show the standard deviation, proportion of variance, and cumulative proportion of each principal Components.
 There are 11 PC for this data because we have 11 predictor features.

 ### 2.2.2 Eigen Vector